interledger/rfcs/0038-settlement-engines/0038-settlement-engines.md

 Each account MUST be identified by a unique, [URL-safe](https://tools.ietf.org/html/rfc3986#section-2.3) string, immutable for the lifetime of the account.

 The settlement engine MUST be responsible for correlating an account identifier to the peer's identity on the shared ledger or settlement system, if required.
-For separation of concerns between clearing and settlement, the accounting system is NOT RECOMMENDED to have knowledge of the peer's identity on the shared settlement system.
+To prevent tight coupling, the accounting system is NOT RECOMMENDED to have knowledge of the peer's identity on the shared settlement system.

 ### Units and quantities